fieldtrip/website/index.md

 ## 03 September, 2018

-Here are the slides of the topics that we presented and discussed in the Open Science Panel session at the [BIOMAG 2018](http://www.biomag2018.org) conference in Philadelphia last wee
+Here are the slides of the topics that we presented and discussed in the Open Science Panel session at the [BIOMAG 2018](http://www.biomag2018.org) conference in Philadelphia last week:

 *  [Robert Oostenveld - Introduction](https://www.slideshare.net/RobertOostenveld/biomag2018-robert-oostenveld-open-science-intro)
 *  [Guiomar Niso - BIDS and Omega](https://www.slideshare.net/RobertOostenveld/biomag2018-guiomar-niso-bids-and-omega)